-Charles Keyes' dying wish for democratic Thailand - The Isaan Record
+Charles Keyes dying wish for democratic Thailand - The Isaan Record

 With the death of Professor Charles F. Keyes earlier this month, Isaan lost one of its oldest and best friends.
 He had done his field research in Maha Sarakham in the early 1960s and wrote what was his first most major publication and which began the most influential English-language book on the region:

-Almost a half century later, Keyes revised his book, one that celebrated, in a sense, the reawakening of the Isaan people (and ironically published shortly after the 2014 coup).
+Almost a half century later, Keyes revised his book, titled, (italics) Finding Their Voice: Northeastern Villagers and the Thai State (end italics) (Silkworm Books, Chiang Mai, 2014).
+It is a book that celebrates, in a sense, the reawakening of the Isaan people (and ironically published shortly after the 2014 coup).

 What might well be his final piece of writing was what we bring you below, a Foreword he wrote for the late book, Coup, King, Crisis: A Critical Interregnum in Thailand.
 Keyes noted that the book’s tone is pessimistic about the future of Thailand.
 But he wrote that he still had hope: “I think that the dissenting voices, especially among the young in Bangkok as well as upcountry, are growing in strength.”
 Increased scrutiny of the military and the crown, he wrote, perhaps as a dying wish for democracy in Thailand, “will lead more and more Thais to question the current system.”